dvorstenbosch/ignition-opc-auth-test/README.md

 Ignition project to test authorization on OPC access for tag providers in Ignition.

 This repository contains a demo project to test the authentication of the OPC server to different tag providers.
 There are two TagProviders: `ProviderA` and `ProviderB` and three OPC users `UserA`, `UserB` and `admin`.
-User A has only read permissions for Provider A (`a`) and User B has only read permissions for Provider B (`a`).
+User A has only read permissions for Provider A (`Authenticated/Roles/ReadA`) and User B has only read permissions for Provider B (`Authenticated/Roles/ReadB`).
 User admin has access to both providers.

 In the current situation, when trying to browse the different tag providers via OPC, it is only possible to find tags if a user has permissions to access all the tag providers.